-Second-generation, lab-created animal protein replacement products are not yet proven to be safe or sustainable by regulators or via transparent, independent third-party assessments.
-Rather, there are increasing concerns and questions that remain unanswered, and existing analyses show that these products may be problems masquerading as solutions.
+Lab-created animal protein replacement products are not yet proven to be safe or sustainable by regulators or via transparent, independent third-party assessments.
+Rather, there are increasing concerns and questions that remain unanswered.
+Existing analyses show that these products may be problems masquerading as solutions.

-New food ingredients, especially those derived from emerging technologies, should be required to be assessed for safety before being allowed to be used in food or going to market.
-Safety concerns have already been raised regarding these products, which are not considerations for plant and animal-based foods produced through regenerative organic farming.
+New food ingredients, especially those derived from emerging technologies, should be required to be assessed for safety before being allowed to go to market or be used in food.
+Safety concerns have already been raised regarding these products.
 Whether these new lab-created animal replacement products will be widely accepted by an increasingly discerning public that demands "real" food, along with transparency and sustainability in the food system, remains to be seen.

 Companies making animal replacement products using genetic engineering and in vitro processes are making a range of claims to position their products as more sustainable than their animal product counterparts.
-If highly processed engineered foods, manufactured in laboratories with new, unassessed food ingredients and processes are going to replace even some of the existing animal protein from farm-based systems, then these novel food ingredients need to be carefully vetted.
+If highly processed engineered foods, manufactured in laboratories with unassessed food ingredients and processes are going to replace even some of the existing animal protein from farm-based systems, then these novel food ingredients need to be carefully vetted.
 We recognize and applaud those looking for ways to shift away from unsustainable and inhumane factory farming, but we must carefully evaluate the benefits, and identify and mitigate the costs and inadvertent consequences, of alternatives.
 The true cost of second-generation animal replacement proteins has not been fully assessed, but should be before these products enter the market and our food supply at scale.